darklang/tablecloth/README.md

 **Tablecloth is alpha-quality software, and is pre-1.0.
 The API will change over time as we get more users.
 Caveat emptor.**

-See the [mli](https://github.com/darklang/tablecloth/blob/0.0.7/bs/src/tablecloth.mli) for documentation.
+Check out the [website](https://tableclothml.netlify.app) our interactive API documentation.

 ## Installation